 Pupils are encouraged to attend regularly and be punctual.
 This is contained in our Home School Agreement signed by pupils, parents and class teachers.
-Pupils who arrive late need to report to the office to register with the school secretary.
+Pupils who arrive late need to report to the office to register.

 Parents - We ask Parents and Guardians to: